-BMPs: Emerald ash borer is steadily spreading throughout all of Eastern United States and into some western states.
-It is killing all the ash trees in forests, woodlots and managed landscapes.
-Insecticides are available to homeowners and professionals that will preserve individual trees, but all of these insecticides are potentially toxic to pollinators and beneficial insects.
-Because ash trees flower in early spring, pesticide movement into pollen can be minimized by waiting until ash trees are finished flowering (mid- to late May) before applying a basal soil drench or making a trunk injection.
+BMPs: Emerald ash borer is steadily spreading in the Eastern U.S. and into some western states.
+It is killing all ash trees in natural and managed landscapes.
+Insecticides can be used to preserve individual trees, but all are potentially toxic to pollinators if the insecticide moves into ash pollen.